 Add butter and flake it into the dry ingredients with your fingers until there are no big chunks.

-Mix egg and milk together in measuring jug
+Mix egg and buttermilk together in measuring jug

 Add milk mixture to dry and bring together with a fork until just combined.
 Don’t overwork!